thomasverweij/snote/README.md

 # snote

 Create secure notes in the macOS keychain.
-This script is basically a wrapper around the `security`.
+This script is basically a wrapper around the `security` command.

 ## Usage